 Take your meds, even when you feel OK.
+Keep an inhaler on you.
 If you notice symptoms, check your plan for instructions on what medications to take.
 During an attack, the plan can tell you what meds will help and when it’s time to call the doctor.

 10. Use a Home Peak Flow Meter

 The meter shows how well air is moving through your lungs.
 During an attack, your airways narrow.
 The meter can let you know this is happening hours or days before you have any symptoms.
 This gives you time to take the medications listed in your treatment plan and possibly stop the attack before it starts.